-Using your feet like hands can cause organized ‘hand-like’ maps of the toes in the brain, never before documented in people, finds a new UCL-led study of two professional foot painters.
+Using your feet like hands can cause organized ‘hand-like’ maps of the toes in the brain, never before documented in people, finds a UCL-led study of two professional foot painters.

 These findings, published in Cell Reports, demonstrate an extreme example of how the human body map can change in response to experience.